Skip to main content

 v v

-(every prompt) for past decisions into Claude's context
+(every prompt) for past decisions (once, first prompt)

 +--> auto-remember-continuity